Month 12, Day 20, Sunday 6:25 p.m.

 The healers were right, according to everything Siobhan had read on the subject.
 She peered at the boy assessingly, watching every slow blink and muffled flicker of emotion as he listened to his mother and uncle pronounce his fate.
 “What has been attempted to cure him?”

 His mother smiled wryly.
 “You are correct.
-The sealed room caused him severe panic attacks, and by the time we realized what was happening, he was almost insensate with fear.
+The sealed room caused severe panic attacks, and by the time we realized what was happening, he was hysterical with fear.
 It took him months to recover from that incident.”

 “The man was punished for his incompetence,” Lynwood murmured, and Gera nodded.